pegasystems/docker-pega-web-ready/README.md

 ## Image customizations

 This Docker image extends the base image `pegasystems/tomcat:9-jdk11`.
 This has been thoroughly validated.
 You may choose change this to use your preferred Tomcat base image, however any change should be thoroughly tested and verified.
-Any problems that arise from changing the base of this image or customizing the contents of the ready image  cannot be supported by Pegasystems.
+Any problems that arise from changing the base of this image or customizing the contents of the ready image are not the responsibility of Pegasystems.

 # Contributing